This specification defines an API that provides access to the vibration mechanism of the hosting device. Vibration is a form of tactile feedback.

 Examples

-In the following example the device vibrates for 1 second:
+In the following example the device will vibrate for 1000 milliseconds (ms):

 navigator.vibrate(1000);